-- 1. When the FQDN does not contain "onion" as the rightmost Domain Label, the CA SHALL validate the FQDN using at least one of the methods listed below; and - 2.
-When the FQDN contains "onion" as the rightmost Domain Label, the CA SHALL validate the FQDN in accordance with Appendix B.
+- 1. When the FQDN is not an Onion Domain Name, the CA SHALL validate the FQDN using at least one of the methods listed below; and - 2.
+When the FQDN is an Onion Domain Name, the CA SHALL validate the FQDN in accordance with Appendix B.